-- 1) Must earn 4 credits in "Seminar" or "演習" (Enshu) (compulsory).
+- 1) Must earn 4 credits in "Seminar" or "演習" (Enshu) (compulsory) instructed by the academic supervisor.
 The sequence of the Seminars does not have to be in order.
-Up to 8 credits from Seminar I, II, III and/or IV may be approved as completion requirements and up to 4 credits may be applied to Electives. - 2) Must earn 30 credits of Electives. - 3) Must register for Research Guidance (compulsory) in second semester and all subsequent semesters. - 4) Must register for Graduation Project in final semester and submit a research paper.
+Up to 8 credits from Seminar I, II, III and/or IV may be approved as completion requirements and up to 4 credits may be counted towards Electives.
+You may repeatedly take the same Seminar/演習 (Enshu) offered by the same instructor; although these additional credits may not be applied to the completion requirements.
+This rule shall not apply unless special circumstances exist. - 2) Must earn 30 credits of Electives. - 3) Must register for Research Guidance (compulsory) in second semester and all subsequent semesters. - 4) Must register for Graduation Project in final semester and submit a research paper.